 Why is There Something?

 “Why is there something rather than nothing?”
 Science has no explanation for the big bang because it resolutely restricts its observations to the temporal world.
 Observers who see both the spiritual and temporal aspects of God’s creation understand much more comprehensively what actually occurred.

 Atheist scientists who do not seek the most probable explanation, but instead the most probable explanation that excludes God, are doing religion, not science, since they are making definitive statements about God.
-Since they restrict their observations to the temporal world, their conclusions about God are not the result of their expertise and observation but are private opinions of no greater value than anyone else’s private opinions.
+Since they restrict their observations to the temporal world, their conclusions about God, who lives as pure spirit, are not the result of their expertise and observation but are private opinions of no greater value than anyone else’s private opinions.

 Astronomers now realize that the universe’s rate of expansion is increasing.
 They attribute it to “dark energy,” an irreducible energy associated with space itself said to represent about three-quarters of the universe’s total mass and energy.
 Astrophysicists say the expansion of the universe had been slowing due to the inward pull of gravity until perhaps 5 to 7 billion years ago.
 After that it began to accelerate.
 Was the dark energy in the single dimensionless point but inactive for billions of years?
 What made it suddenly become active way out there in deep space?
 Or did the dark matter first come into being 5 to 7 billion years ago?
 What brought it into being?
 Again the only tenable hypothesis is an entity of infinite power and intelligence living as pure spirit outside of space and time that could act on unimaginable quantities of matter and energy at unimaginable distances far outside the known laws of physics.